awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket-serversideencryptionbydefault.md

 # AWS::S3::Bucket ServerSideEncryptionByDefault<a name="aws-properties-s3-bucket-serversideencryptionbydefault"></a>

 Describes the default server\-side encryption to apply to new objects in the bucket\.
 If a PUT Object request doesn't specify any server\-side encryption, this default encryption will be applied\.
+If you don't specify a customer managed key at configuration, Amazon S3 automatically creates an AWS KMS key in your AWS account the first time that you add an object encrypted with SSE\-KMS to a bucket\.
+By default, Amazon S3 uses this KMS key for SSE\-KMS\.
 For more information, see [PUT Bucket encryption](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTencryption.html) in the *Amazon S3 API Reference*\.

 ## Syntax<a name="aws-properties-s3-bucket-serversideencryptionbydefault-syntax"></a>